 04 of 05

-The Habitat is the luxury guest house of the Asian Confluence Center, which works to strengthen the connection between India and South East Asia.
+The Habitat is the premium guesthouse of the Asian Confluence Center, which works to strengthen the connection between India and South East Asia.
 Its headquarters in Shillong aims to bring about greater understanding of India's Northeast region.
 Guests are welcome to attend and participate in the Center's seminars and activities.
 Thus, by staying at The Habitat, you'll be able to get a unique insight into the Northeast region and its culture.
 Facilities include travel desk that arranges tours to villages and other attractions, library, and souvenir shop stocking beautiful locally made products.
-The guest house is located in Laitumkhrah, conveniently close to trendy Cafe Shillong, as well as other shops and restaurants.
-There are 11 stylish suites and rooms, decorated with antique furniture and South Asian art.
-Rates start from 3,200 rupees per night, plus tax.
-Breakfast is included.Continue to 5 of 5 below.
+The guesthouse is centrally located in Laitumkhrah, conveniently close to trendy Cafe Shillong, as well as other shops and restaurants.
+There are 11 stylish suites and rooms, including connecting rooms for families, decorated with antique furniture and South Asian art.
+Rates start from about 4,000 rupees per night, plus tax.
+Do note that unmarried couples are not allowed.
+Book via the...ir website.Continue to 5 of 5 below.

 05 of 05

 This peaceful new bed and breakfast gets its name from the huge pear tree on the property.
 It's an intimate and cozy place with only three rooms, tucked away in the tranquil residential area of Lachumiere (which was formerly part of European Shillong) about 10 minutes walk from the main road and 2 kilometers from Police Bazaar.
 The accommodations are modern and airy, and the personalized hospitality is outstanding.
-Expect to pay 3,500-4,000 rupees for a double, plus tax.
+Expect to pay 3,850 to 4,400 rupees for a double, plus tax.
+Check booking engines for cheaper deals.
 Breakfast is complimentary.